 Mode 3 - Traction control set on Sport 1, with stability control on and Magnetic Ride Control set on Sport.

 Mode 4 - Traction control set on Sport 2, with stability control off and Magnetic Ride Control set on Sport.

 Mode 5 - Traction control set on Race, with stability control off and Magnetic Ride Control set on Track.
 Launch control tuned for VHT-prepped drag strips.

 This means the ZL1 can be set to work according to the driver's preference for just about any situation encountered on the road, track or on the strip.

 Standard features include heated leather seats with microfiber suede inserts with six-sway power adjustability, leather wrapped steering wheel and shift knob, unique alloy pedal covers, ZL1 door sill plates, Boston Acoustics-provided premium audio, complete with nine speakers, four auxiliary gauges including boost, rear park assist, rear camera display in the mirror and more.

-Options include a power sunroof, stripe package, exposed carbon fiber hood insert, interior suede microfiber package (covers steering wheel, shift knob and shift boot) and the previously mentioned automatic transmission and forged aluminum wheels.
+Options include a power sunroof, stripe package, exposed carbon fiber hood insert, interior suede microfiber package (covers steering wheel, shift knob and shift boot) the previously mentioned automatic transmission, and forged aluminum wheels.